 Pro Tip Get there right when the zoo opens.
 For one, there will be more parking spaces available (the zoo is also right by a MAX stop), and there will also be more animals out in the morning—especially during summer, when afternoons can be stiflingly hot.

-Don’t Miss A holiday tradition in Portland, the Oregon Zoo transforms into a winter wonderland with ZooLights, an end-of-the-year event where you can walk through a colorful display of more than a million holiday lights.
+Don’t Miss In summer, the amphitheater near the elephants hosts Zoo Tunes evening concerts.
+A holiday tradition in Portland, the Oregon Zoo transforms into a winter wonderland with ZooLights, an end-of-the-year event where you can walk through a colorful display of more than a million holiday lights.

 6. Hike Forest Park’s Wildwood Trail (and see the Witch’s Castle)

 The Lowdown Hikers flock to Forest Park, stretching out from Portland’s northwest corner, for a quick hit of nature and get selfies with a graffiti-adorned stone structure dubbed the “Witch’s Castle” by locals.

 Pro Tip The five-mile Macleay Park Trail to Pittock Mansion is Forest Park’s most popular, and for good reason.
 It has everything, with gurgling streams and epic views from said mansion, and it even passes the Audubon Society of Portland in case you’re looking to take a detour.
 This trail gets crowded, so be sure to get there early in the a.m. and go on a weekday if possible.

 Read More: The Insider's Guide to Forest Park